fe-o2/state_machine_exercise/README.md

 **Important Note**:
 Circular dependencies, duplicate or unreachable states, and impossible transitions **are not currently being validated**, but those features could be added in the future.
+There are also unknowns about how the state machine would behave if given a configuration with an extremely complicated configuration (e.g. hundreds of states, input alphabet characters, and transitions).
+The intended use case is for relatively simple state machines with a small number of states and transitions (e.g. less than 10 states, less than 10 input symbols, and less than 20 transitions) - enough to satisfy the exercise of calculating modulo three.

 There is basic configuration validation provided when creating the StateMachine via the factory, so that method is recommended because it reduces some risk that the StateMachine interrupts an application with runtime errors.
 Using a PSR-3 compliant logger is also recommended so that we can